CPT for Summer 2019

 Quick Information & Links

-Applications must be submitted by email to your dedicated IS Advisor and are processed in the order received.
-OGS processing takes 3-5 business days following submission of a complete application.
+Procedures: Apply by email to your dedicated IS Advisor.
+A new Form I-20 reflecting authorization will be issued within 3-5 business days following the submission of a complete application.

 - number of hours per week**